 Collection: Pascal Servius

-Pascal Servius is a photographer whose work is part of a poetic and meditative exploration of nature.
+Pascal Servius is a photographer whose work is rooted in a poetic and meditative exploration of nature.
 Born in 1970 and based in Thionville, this self-taught artist has forged a unique visual universe, capturing the ephemeral beauty of the landscapes that surround him.

 His artistic journey took a decisive turn after several inspiring encounters with Fabrice Milochau, a landscape photographer he deeply admires.
-Through these exchanges, Pascal discovered his style, flourishing in an approach that blends sensitivity and technical expertise.
-As an autodidact, he devoted many years to mastering his craft, focusing particularly on light—that fleeting yet essential element in his compositions.
-The challenges of light exposure pushed him to experiment and play with his settings to achieve the perfect image.
+Through these exchanges, Pascal discovered his style, flourishing in an approach that blends sensitivity and technical skill.
+As a self-taught artist, he dedicated many years to mastering his craft, focusing particularly on light—this fleeting yet essential element in his compositions.
+The challenges of light exposure led him to experiment and play with his settings to achieve the perfect image.

-Through his photographs, Pascal transports us into an ode to solitude, where each image transforms into a refuge, an invitation to escape into a silent world.
-He pays particular attention to the evanescent light that plays on the contours of landscapes, revealing the delicate lines and often forgotten nuances of nature.
-Each work is a true metaphor for the intimate connection between man and his environment, a tribute to the very essence of nature, where we are invited to reconnect with our inner fullness.
+Through his photographs, Pascal transports us into an ode to solitude, where each image becomes a refuge, an invitation to escape into a silent world.
+He attentively observes the evanescent light that plays on the contours of landscapes, revealing the delicate lines and often-overlooked nuances of nature.
+Each work is a true metaphor for the intimate connection between humankind and its environment, a tribute to the very essence of nature, where we are invited to reconnect with our inner peace.

 The forest, in particular, occupies a central place in his work.
-A witness to his childhood, this sacred space was a refuge for him, a place of serenity.
-Concern over the devastation of the forests he holds dear fuels his artistic commitment.
-Pascal aims, through his work, to raise awareness among viewers of the fragile beauty of these ecosystems, highlighting both the ephemeral and timeless nature that characterize them.
+A witness to his childhood, this sacred space has been a refuge for him, a place of serenity.
+His concern about the devastation of the forests he cherishes fuels his artistic commitment.
+Through his work, Pascal hopes to raise awareness among viewers of the fragile beauty of these ecosystems, highlighting both their ephemeral and timeless nature.

 Pascal Servius